Difference Between EBITDA vs Net Income

 Taxes: Depends on the location of your company and which taxes norms does it fall under.

 Depreciation: Depending on the depreciation and amortization.
-As these are non-cash items that means one doesn’t lose out cash it’s the value in the statements that decrease the assets.
+As these are non-cash items, that means one doesn’t lose out on cash.
+It’s the value in the statements that decrease the assets.
 So EBITDA is also called cash operating profit.
 It tells you the company’s operating performance.

 Example: If a company purchases a truck for RS 100.
-On the asset side, the asset of Rs100 would increase and Cash of RS 100 is decreased.
-Assume the truck has a useful life of 5 years So, every year the company will charge depreciation expense of Rs 20 as 100/5 assuming no residual value and using straight-line depreciation.
+On the asset side, the asset of Rs100 would increase, and Cash of RS 100 is decreased.
+Assume the truck has a useful life of 5 years.
+Every year, the company will charge a depreciation expense of Rs 20 as 100/5, assuming no residual value and using straight-line depreciation.

-- Comparing the different companies in the same sector EBITA margin can be a great measurement.
+- Comparing the different companies in the same sector, EBITA margin can be a great measurement.
 It is one of the most useful measures for computing profitability.Net income is used to calculate Earnings per share ( EPS ).
-As net income when divided by the no of shares outstanding gives EPS.
+Like net income, when divided by the no of shares outstanding, gives EPS.
 EPS is a good metric for investors to analyze the earnings from per share.

 - EBITDA does not include the business aspects, considering it as cashflow will lead to a lot of blunder.
 However, cashflow calculations start with Net income and making adjustments while deriving cash flow from operations.

 - EBITDA can be used and analyzed when one needs to comment on the factors which can be controlled.
-As EBITDA decreases the effect of outside uncontrollable factors.
-Eg: depreciation and taxes cannot be controlled by the company.
-As taxes are decided by the government.
+As EBITDA decreases, the effect of outside, uncontrollable factors.
+E.g., depreciation and taxes cannot be controlled by the company.
+As the government decides taxes.
 Depreciation, amortization done on intangibles or tangible properties, plant, or equipment depends on the depreciation schedule.

-- Investors or businessmen whenever you hear them saying Net income it means they are examining the profit-making ability of the company.
-For startups or ventures when in the early-stage company doesn’t make a great bottom margin the only purpose is the maximize the sales.
+- Investors or businessmen, whenever you hear them saying Net income, means they are examining the company’s profit-making ability.
+When in the early-stage company doesn’t make a great bottom margin for startups or ventures, the only purpose is to maximize the sales.
 So the EBITDA margin is a great tool for startups.
 A good EBITDA means the company is not having problems in making a profit.
 The low EBITDA margin states the earnings of the company are not stable.
-Whenever any investor searches for investment in early rising companies they focus on the EBITDA rather than NI.
-Net income, on the other hand, is used when the company is established and knowing the financial health of the company.
+Whenever any investor searches for investment in early rising companies, they focus on the EBITDA rather than NI.
+On the other hand, net income is used when the company is established and knowing the company’s financial health.